-Service Description Performance Measures 2019 2020 2021 The City's sanitary system provides the collection and disposal of wastewater to the communities of North Cobalt, Haileybury, New Liskeard, Dymond.
+Service Description Performance Measures 2021 2022 2023 The City's sanitary system provides the collection and disposal of wastewater to the communities of North Cobalt, Haileybury, New Liskeard, Dymond.
 See appendix B for the City's wastewater collection system map.
 Percentage of properties connected to the municipal wastewater system.
-58.8% 58.9% 58.9% A combined sewer system collects rainwater runoff, domestic sewage and industrial wastewater into one pipe.
+66.8% 66.9% 66.9% A combined sewer system collects rainwater runoff, domestic sewage and industrial wastewater into one pipe.
 The City does not have this type of system within it's sanitary and storm network.
 The number of events per year where combined sewer flow in the municipal wastewater system exceeds system capacity compared to the total number of properties connected to the municipal wastewater system. - - - Sanitary Sewer overflows can occur in almost every sanitary system even though systems are intended to collect and contain all the sewage that flows into them.
 The main cause for overflows occur when too much rainfall or snowmelt infiltrates the sanitary system or by blockages.
 Some excess water can also inflow through roof drains connected to sewers and broken or badly connected service lines and mains.
 This excess in flow can surpasse the systems capacity resulting in overflows.
 Large objects can also infiltrate the system causing blockages resulting in overflows.
 The number of connection-days per year due to wastewater backups compared to the total number of properties connected to the municipal wastewater system.
-(Sewer Mains only) 0 / 3537 1 / 3540 1 / 3541 The City currently has some controled preventative measures to avoid and minimize the risk of overflows within the sanitary system.
+(Sewer Mains only) 1 / 3850 3 / 3850 1 / 3850 The City currently has some controled preventative measures to avoid and minimize the risk of overflows within the sanitary system.
 This has been achieved by the implementation of a proper operation inspection and maintenance program, upsizing the pipe diameter or treatment plant if needed when a reconstruction occurs and by emergency bypassing at lift stations and treatment plants to surrounding rivers and lakes.
 Emergency bypassing/overflow is an event where raw sewage can bypasse all treatment processes with the exception partial disinfection before being discharged to the environment.
 This method can prevent damages to treatment plants and to the collection system.
-However, this method should and is only considered as a last measure of protection. wastewater discharge compared to the total number of properties connected to the municipal 8 / 3537 12 / 3540 11 / 3541
+However, this method should and is only considered as a last measure of protection.
+The number of effluent violations per year due to wastewater discharge compared to the total number of properties connected to the municipal wastewater system.
+11 / 3850 1 / 3850 13 / 3850

-Service Description Performance Measures 2019 2020 2021 The City's storm management system the collection and disposal of surface w communities of North Cobalt, Haileybur The City's storm management system provides the collection and disposal of surface water to the communities of North Cobalt, Haileybury, New Likseard, Dymond.
-See appendix B for the City's Percentage of properties in municipality resilient to a 100-year storm. • Pending study storm collection system map.
-Percentage of the municipal stormwater management system resilient to a 5-year storm. • Pending study
+Service Description Performance Measures 2021 2022 2023 u the collection and disposal of surface water to the communities of North Cobalt, Haileybury, New Likseard, Dymond.
+See appendix B for the City's storm collection system map.
+Note as per designed capacity. the resilient to a 100-year storm.
+95 % (Pending stud ng study for co nfirmation) St Percentage of the municipal stormwater management system resilient to a 5-year storm.
+100 % (Pend ing study for co onfirmation)

-Service Description Performance Measures 2019 2020 2021 Roads transportation to the communities of North Cobalt, Haileybury, New Liskeard, Dymond.
-See appendix B Number of lane-kilometres of each of arterial roads, collector roads and local roads as a proportion of square kilometres of land area of the municipality.
-Arterial = 63.7 Lkm otal Land = 178.1 km2 For paved roads in the municipality, the average pavement condition index value.
-68 65 66 Refer to section 6.3.3 for condition analysis strategies For unpaved roads in the municipality, the average surface condition (e.g. excellent, good, fair or poor).
-Fair Good Good
+Service Description Performance Measures 2021 2022 2023 transportation to the communities of North Cobalt, Haileybury, New Liskeard, Dymond.
+See appendix B Number of lane-kilometres of each of arterial roads, collector roads and local roads as a proportion of square kilometres of land area of the municipality. km Lkm Total Lar m Total Land = 178.1 km 2 Roads For paved roads in the municipality, the average pavement condition index value.
+66 62 60 Refer to section 6.3.3 for condition analysis strategies For unpaved roads in the municipality, the average surface condition (e.g. excellent, good, fair or poor).
+Good Good Good